 Do you still remember the Pythagorean Theorem?

-The two challenges with GMAT math
+The two challenges with math for the GMAT

 For most future GMAT test takers, the first challenge is that it has been years since they used most of the maths they studied in secondary school.
 So, they need really solid refreshing and practice.